cardano-foundation/CIPs/CIP-Liesenfelt-Shelleys_Voltaire_decentralization_update/README.md

 # Path to Active

-The implementation of this proposal must be slow, smooth, staged, deliberate, and well communicated through advertising and education.
+The implementation of this proposal must be smooth, staged, deliberate, and well communicated through advertising and education.
 Each change in the implementation schedule should include clear communication to the community on expectations.
 Transparent education on how the parameters will work and the effect on rewards is important.

 1. Get statements of support from a large fraction of the Cardano community.

+Although we haven't entered the Voltaire era yet, we should still reach community concensus.

-2. Reduce minFee from 340₳ to 0-30₳.
+2. Reduce minFee from 340₳ to 0₳.

+Reducing the mandatory minimum fee to 0 will allow smaller pools to become more competitive while allowing each individual pool to select an appropriate fixed fee.

 3. Wait 5 to 10 epochs, measure decentralization, gather community feedback.

 4. Get more statements of support from a larger fraction of the Cardano community.

-5. Reduce a0 from 0.3 to 0.2.
-6. Wait 5 to 10 epochs, measure decentralization, gather community feedback.
-7. Reduce a0 from 0.2 to 0.1.
-8. Wait 5 to 10 epochs, measure decentralization, gather community feedback.
-9. Reduce a0 from 0.1 to 0.0.
-10. At this point the influence of the large stakeholder pledge yield boosting parameter a0 will be eliminated and the yield curve will have a flat fair ceiling at ~5.5%.
-11. Wait 0 to 10 epochs, measure decentralization, gather community feedback.
-12. Reduce k from 500 to approximately 2-3 times K-effective.
-Allow multipools and large groups time to consolidate pledge and delegation.
+5. Reduce k from 500 to approximately 3 times K-effective and decrease a0 from 0.3 to 0.1.

+This will improve yields for community delegators and allow multipools time to consolidate pledge, consolidate delegation, and retire unnecessary pools.
 Group consolidation will not decrease decentralization of group block production, will improve network efficiency, will allow for unifying pledge, and make life easier for operators.
 It’s a rare win-win-win.

-13. Wait 5 to 10 epochs, measure decentralization, measure pledge concentration, and gather community feedback.
+6. Wait 5 to 10 epochs, measure decentralization, measure pledge concentration, and gather community feedback.

-14. HARDFORK implementation of the new formula enforcing pledge leverage diminishing returns ( a0 = 100, k = 3.0*k-effective ).
+7. HARDFORK implementation of the new formula enforcing pledge leverage diminishing returns ( a0 >= 100, k = 3.0*k-effective ).

-15. Measure decentralization, gather community feedback.
+8. Measure decentralization, gather community feedback.

-16. Adjust a0 and k by 5% at most every 10 epochs until the end of Voltaire.
+9. Slightly adjust a0 and k by approximately 5% every 10 epochs until the end of Voltaire.

-17. After Voltaire adjust a0 and k annually/bi-annually by community vote.
+10. After Voltaire adjust a0 and k annually/bi-annually by community vote.

 # Copyright